adonisjs/legacy.adonisjs.com/docs/docs/guides/database/03-orm/02-crud-operations.md

 ```

 ## Find Or Create
-Models comes a lot of helpful methods to simplify the record creation by first finding them inside the database and performing the create query, only when the record doesn't exists.
+Models come with a lot of helpful methods to simplify the record creation by first finding them inside the database and performing the create query(only when the record doesn't exists).

 ### `firstOrCreate`
-Search for record inside the database and create a new one, when the lookup fails.
+Search for record inside the database or create a new one(only when the lookup fails).

 In the following example, we attempt to search a user with an email, but persist both the `email` and the `password`, when the initial lookup fails.
 In other words, the `searchPayload` and the `savePayload` are merged during the create call.